idvorkin/idvorkin.github.io/_posts/2016-04-21-magical-memories.md

 - Felix: Uhm, that's OK, just practice another 9,997 times.
 - Felix, Oh, are you new at magic, maybe try a double lift.
 - Hannibal: Faiure is not an option, it's a requirement.
 Failure is not a person, it's an event

+### FISM 2022

+The olympics of magic.
+Every 3 years.
+Amazing time.

+10 hours a day of magic
+Amazing magicians
+Dani D'Ortiz - best card magician I've ever seen.
+Class acts:
+    * Jay Sankey, looking at you deeply and finding something positive
+    * Eric Jones, walking through audiance and thanking folks from coming
+    * Tetro walking around saying surveying what are the best tricks to learn.

+TODO: link to your FISM Post.